 - Hotel Site Monitors: DSWs assigned as site monitors will be notified of their shift and location after a Human Services Agency representative schedules them for a DSW orientation at Moscone South.
 Please inform your home department supervisor once you are scheduled to a location and time.

 Before your deployment read the below documents and policies.
 Communicate any concerns with your home department supervisor.

 - If deploying to a Department of Public Health (DPH) location (Hospital/clinic/ or DPH Department Operations Center) watch this Just in Time Training video (View in Internet Explorer).

-- If deploying to any other location other than Department of Public Health or Moscone South to receive an in person Orientation please watch this online orientation: COVID-19 Disaster Service Worker Emergency Video
+- If deploying to any other location other than Department of Public Health or Moscone South to receive an in person Orientation, please watch this online orientation: COVID -19 Disaster Service Worker Orientation Video

 - COVID-19 Disaster Service Worker Guide

 The City values and appreciates those who have been activated to serve as disaster service workers in response to the COVID-19 emergency.
 Click the below links for more information on resources available to support activated DSWs and essential workers:

 - COVID-19 Caring for SF Caregivers: Mental health and self-care resources provided through the San Francisco Health Services Behavioral Health Network.
 Read more on COVID-19 Caring for SF Caregivers .